stevenxngo/bronify-api/README.md

 # Bronify API

 Simple audio streaming API that stores and plays Lebron James' parodies of popular songs, inspired by the TikTok trend.
-This is only a funs side project and is not affiliated with LeBron James, Spotify, or any artists/creators.
+This is only a fun side project and is not affiliated with LeBron James, Spotify, or any artists/creators.

 ![Bronify Meme](./media/bronify.png?raw=true "Bronify Meme")